googlearchive/firebase-token-generator-php/README.md

 denoting the time before which this token should be rejected by the server.

 * **admin** (boolean) - Set to `True` if you want to disable all security rules for this client.
-This will provide the client with read and write access to your entire Firebase.
+This will provide the client with read and write access to your entire Firebase database.

 * **debug** (boolean) - Set to `True` to enable debug output from your security rules.
 You should generally *not* leave this set to `True` in production (as it slows down the rules implementation